cepsdev/machines4ceps/README.md

 Details can be found [here](./INSTALL.md)

-## Writing and running state machines - Quick Start
+## Writing, running, and rendering state machines - Quick Start

 This intro follows closely the discussion in https://en.wikipedia.org/wiki/UML_state_machine.